mohanadelemary/pdsnd_github/README.md

 2. Ensure you have Python and the required libraries installed.
 3. Run `bikeshare.py` to begin the analysis.

+## Contributing
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Submit a pull request after testing your changes.

 ## License
 This project is licensed under the MIT License.